-This report summarises catches and fishing activities in the 2006-07 quota year of the Australian Southern Bluefin Tuna (Thunnus maccoyii; SBT) Fishery.
-It also provides preliminary data on the 2007-08 surface fishery and a summary of the history of the Australian SBT Fishery.
+This report summarises catches and fishing activities in the 2008-09 quota year of the Australian Southern Bluefin Tuna (Thunnus maccoyii; SBT) Fishery.
+It also provides preliminary data on Year 1 of the 2009-11 fishing seasons and a summary of the history of the Australian SBT Fishery.
 Caton et al. (1995) provides a more detailed historical description of the fishery.